-The system automatically selects the proper mix of conditioned and/or heated air that will, as quickly as possible, raise or lower the interior temperature to your preference.
-The direction of airflow from the vents in the center and each side of the dashboard, and on the back of the center console is adjustable.
+The system automatically selects the proper mix of conditioned and/or heated air that will. as quickly as possible, raise or lower the interior temperature to your preference.

 Temperature Control

 The driver's side temperature and the passenger's side temperature can be set separately.
 Push up the switch of the appropriate temperature control to increase the temperature of airflow.
 Push down the switch to decrease it.
 Each set temperature is shown in the display (in the center display on models with navigation system).